Many businesses begin hiring seasonal employees at this time of the year, in preparation for the busy holiday season.

 Do you need help drafting job contracts for seasonal workers?

-Our experts can help you develop employment contracts, company policies as well as with any other HR, health and safety, or employment advice you need.
+Our experts can help you develop employment contracts, and company policies as well as with any other HR, health and safety, or employment advice you need.
 See how we have helped other small and medium businesses get their business compliant with provincial legislation.
 To learn more about how our services can benefit your business, call us today at 1 (833) 247-3652.